What to see in the night sky in March

 The zodiacal light is also known in astronomy circles as a 'false dawn.'
 (Photo: dylan_odonnell/flickr)

-Sure, we mentioned this last month, but the first two weeks of March offer yet another chance to see the zodiacal light until the fall.
-Visible only to those with relatively dark skies, this celestial phenomenon looks like light pollution but is actually sunlight glinting off solar dust.
-Catch it early this month over the western horizon just after sunset and before the coming full moon crashes the party.
+Sure, we mentioned this last month, but the first two weeks of March offer the last chance to see the zodiacal light until the fall.
+Visible only to those with relatively dark skies, this celestial phenomenon looks like light pollution but is actually sunlight glinting off solar dust shed by comets.
+Catch it early this month over the western horizon just after sunset and before the month's two full moon rise and crash the party.

 The Crow Moon is also known to Native Americans as the Worm Moon and Crust Moon.
 (Photo: halfrain/flickr)

-The Snow Moon of February gives way to March's Crow Moon, so-named by northern Native American tribes for the cawing of crows signaling the end of winter.
+So-named by northern Native American tribes for the cawing of crows signaling the end of winter, March's first full moon is called the Crow Moon.
 Names given by other tribes include the Worm Moon, for the return of robins to feast on emerging worms, and the Crust Moon, for the top layers of snow melting and freezing in rhythm to the month's fickle temperatures.

+The moon will reach peak fullness at at 7:51 a.m.
+EST on March 1.
+Should you miss it, March offers another rare opportunity to catch a second full moon later in the month.

 Turn your clocks ahead, lose an hour of sleep, curse the world.
-(But on the bright side, pre-dawn skywatching suddenly becomes more attractive.)
+(But on the bright side, pre-dawn skywatching suddenly becomes a more attractive endeavor.)

 Venus gives way to the rise of a crescent moon at sunrise, as captured at the European Southern Observatory.
 (Photo: European Southern Observatory/flickr)

-Note: Editor's note: This story was originally published in February 2017 and has been updated with more recent information.